H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Playbooks/Enumeration.md

  - If we encounter login pages, try to use default credentials.

+ - If not, try to SQL inject the page to bypass authentication.
+(Use AuthBypass wordlist with intruder to check if any payload works)

  - If not, try to enumerate the rest of the site to find credentials to access.

  - As a last resort, you can brute-force the login page.